 Highbury's famous clock

 At the Emirates Stadium, the stands have been given the same names as they did at Highbury: North Bank, West & East Stand and the Clock End.
-The latter grandstand (on the south side of both stadiums) takes its name from a large analog clock that hung above the grandstand at Highbury until it was demolished.
-In the larger Emirates Stadium they needed a bigger clock and it hangs here above the Clock End.
-Nevertheless, the old clock has been moved and hung on the outside of the stadium, in the southeast corner, above the away entrance.
+The latter grandstand (on the south side of both stadiums) takes its name from a large analogue clock that shone above the grandstand at Highbury until it was demolished.
+In the larger Emirates Stadium, they needed a bigger clock which hangs here above the Clock End.
+Luckily though, the old clock has been moved and hung on the outside of the stadium, in the southeast corner, above the away entrance.

 Arsenal Museum, for real history junkies

 Interested in Arsenal's extensive history?
-Behind the North Bank is the Arsenal Museum, where you can lose yourself for hours in the history of the club.
+Behind the North Bank is the Arsenal Museum, where hours fly by as you learn about the history of the club.
 The museum is also open on match days up until an hour before kick-off.

 Highbury

 If there was such a thing as a checklist for a magical stadium, Highbury would tick all the criteria.
-The Arsenal Stadium (its official name) was on three sides in people’s back gardens and had four different stands with the fans on each side sitting almost on top of the cramped pitch.
-It made the Gunners literally touchable, but also impossible to expand.
-The stadium disappeared in 2006, but not completely: The monumental stands were converted into luxury apartments, so that you can still recognise the silhouette of a football stadium from a distance.
+The Arsenal Stadium (its official name) was sitting on three sides in people’s back gardens and had four different stands with the fans on each side sitting almost on top of the cramped up pitch.
+You could literally touch the players, but this also made it impossible to expand.
+The stadium disappeared in 2006, but not completely.
+The monumental stands were converted into luxury apartments so that you can still recognise the silhouette of a football stadium from a distance.
 Unfortunately, the 'stadium' is not open to the curious, so as not to disturb the new residents.

 If you walk straight ahead from Arsenal Underground station into Highbury Hill, you will find yourself in an ordinary, neatly tended area of London.
 But football fans know better.
 At number 136 you suddenly have a red and white building on your left, completely in the colours of Arsenal.
 It is the former entrance to Highbury's West Stand.

 Take a detour to Avenell Road and you'll be knocked back by the facade of the East Stand, one of the most beautiful in Britain.
-It is not surprising that it has been on the monument list for years and was therefore absolutely not allowed to be demolished when Arsenal left.
-On the inside you imagine yourself in a museum, but like the rest of the location, is not accessible.
-It is actually a shame that this still beautiful complex is not free to visit for Arsenal fans.
+It is not surprising that it has been on the monument list for years and was therefore absolutely not allowed to be demolished when Arsenal moved.
+On the inside, you imagine yourself in a museum, but like the rest of the location, is not accessible.
+It is a shame that this beautiful complex is not free to visit for Arsenal fans.

 The Gunners Pub

-Arsenal's move to the Emirates Stadium has shifted the focus of football and pubs a bit to the west, but this part of Islington also remains Arsenal-minded, that much is clear.
-There are fine pubs closer to the Emirates for a match day pint, but this is our favourite: The Gunners Pub, a stone's throw from Highbury.
-At the corner of the old North Bank and East Stand turn into Elwood Street where at the end on the left is an Arsenal gem.
-It's a pub but is actually a sort of unofficial Arsenal museum, with classic shirts and photos, particularly from the Highbury years.
-Please note, on match days only accessible to people with a match ticket.
+Arsenal's move to the Emirates Stadium has shifted the focus of football and pubs a bit to the west, however, this part of Islington also clearly remains Arsenal-minded.
+There are fine pubs closer to the Emirates for a matchday pint, but this is our favourite: The Gunners Pub, a stone's throw from Highbury.
+At the corner of the old North Bank and East Stand take a turn into Elwood Street where at the end on the left is an Arsenal gem.
+It's a pub, but is actually a sort of unofficial Arsenal museum, with classic shirts and photos, particularly from the Highbury years.
+Please note, on match days the pub only gives access to people with a match ticket.

 The Match Day Shop

 Looking for a special football souvenir?
-Stop by The Match Day Shop (14 Hornsey Road) a stone's throw from the Emirates Stadium.
-In this shop full of Arsenal memorabilia where you will find more original souvenirs than in the official club shop, especially many items that are reminiscent of the more successful years of the Gunners.
+Stop by The Match Day Shop (14 Hornsey Road) near the Emirates Stadium.
+In this shop, full of Arsenal memorabilia, you will find more original souvenirs than in the official club shop, especially many items that are reminiscent of the more successful years of the Gunners.

 Tickets

 To visit Arsenal you need a membership in 99% of the cases.
 Exceptions are cup matches against smaller clubs many leagues below, or friendlies.
-The cheapest memberships are from £29.
+The cheapest membership costs £29.

 How to get there